resess/Slicer4D/README.md

 Slicer4D offers a user-friendly interface for developers to perform dynamic slicing and further enhances the debugging experience by focusing the developers’ attention only on the parts of the code relevant to the failure.
 Additionally, Slicer4D is designed in an extensible way, to support integration of a variety of slicing techniques.
-Yet, it its current implementation, the tool is only accurate for deterministic program.
+Yet, in its current implementation, the tool is only accurate for deterministic programs.

 We hope our tool will pave the way to enhancing developer productivity by seamlessly incorporating dynamic slicing into a familiar development environment.
 Contributions to this repo are most welcome!